 During the year ended December 31, 2021, as a result of the HCL Acquisition, Federated Hermes consolidated certain VIEs not previously consolidated.
 See Note (2) for additional information.
 In addition, Federated Hermes consolidated a Federated Hermes Fund VIE in which it was the primary beneficiary.
-There was no material impact to the Consolidated Statements of Income as a result of these consolidations.
-During the quarter ended December 31, 2021, Federated Hermes liquidated its investment in one consolidated VIE in which it was the only remaining shareholder.
+There was no material impact to the Consolidated Statements of Income as a result of these consolidated VIE in which it was the only remaining shareholder.
 Accordingly, Federated Hermes redeemed \$5.0 million from Investments-Consolidated Investment Companies on the Consolidated Balance Sheets as of the date of the liquidation.
 There was no impact to the Consolidated Statements of Income as a result of this liquidation.
-There were no other consolidations or deconsolidations of VIEs during the year ended December 31, 2021.
+There was no impact to the Consolidated Statements of Income as a result of this liquidation.
+There were no other consolidations of VIEs during the year ended December 31, 2021.